Tom Veryzer

-Thomas Martin Veryzer (/vʌˈraɪzər/ vuh-REYE-'-zer; February 11, 1953 – July 8, 2014) was an American baseball shortstop.
+Thomas Martin Veryzer (/vərˈaɪzər/ vər-EYE-zər; February 11, 1953 – July 8, 2014) was an American professional baseball shortstop.
 He played 12 years in Major League Baseball, appearing in 979 games for the Detroit Tigers (1973–1977), Cleveland Indians (1978–1981), New York Mets (1982), and Chicago Cubs (1983–1984).
 He ranked third in the American League in 1977 with a range factor of 5.16 per nine innings at shortstop.
 His career range factor of 4.841 per nine innings at shortstop ranks as the 25th best in Major League history.

 Early years

 Veryzer was born in Port Jefferson, New York, in 1953.
 He attended Islip High School in Islip, New York.
 In high school, he played shortstop for Islip's baseball team and compiled a .467 batting average.
 He also played soccer and basketball at Islip where his father was the athletic director and basketball coach.

 Professional baseball

 Minor leagues

-Veryzer was drafted by the Detroit Tigers in the first round (eleventh pick overall) of the 1971 Major League Baseball Draft.
+Veryzer was drafted by the Detroit Tigers in the first round (eleventh pick overall) of the 1971 Major League Baseball draft.
 He signed a bonus contract with the Tigers in June 1971.
-His older brother, James, had been drafted by the Kansas City Athletics in the 49th round of the 1967 Major League Baseball Draft, but had also moved to the Tigers' organization by 1971 as well.
+His older brother, James, had been drafted by the Kansas City Athletics in the 49th round of the 1967 Major League Baseball draft, but had also moved to the Tigers' organization by 1971 as well.

 Veryzer played for the Bristol Tigers upon graduating from high school in 1971.
 He batted just .225 with four home runs and 20 RBIs, but his defensive play earned him Appalachian League MVP honors.
 He was promoted to the Montgomery Rebels in the Southern League in 1972 where he hit .220.

 During spring training in 1973, Veryzer received acclaim for his potential.
 A Detroit scout predicted that Veryzer would be the greatest shortstop since Honus Wagner.
 A Chicago scout predicted he would be one of the five greatest shortstops of all time.
 Detroit manager Billy Martin called Veryzer "the best looking young shortstop I've ever seen."
 Despite the acclaim, Veryzer began the 1973 season with the Toledo Mud Hens of the International League where he raised his batting average to .250.